GreptimeTeam/docs/docs/user-guide/supported-protocols/postgresql.md

 ### Java

-You can use Postgres JDBC connector by specifying host, port, dbname.
-Username and password are also supported when you have authentication enabled.
+You can use the Postgres JDBC connector by specifying host, port, dbname.
+If authentication is enabled, then you can also specify username and password.

 ```java
 String url = "jdbc:postgresql://localhost:4003/public";